 The score a person made in a test is looked up in a normal distribution table, resulting in a percentile, i.e. a value indicating how many percent of the population would not achieve the same score.
-E.g., a value in the 75th percentile would indicate that the test subject scored higher than 75% of the population, but lower than 25% of the population.
+E.g., a value in the 75th percentile would indicate that the test subject scored as high as 25% of the population, or higher than 75% of the population

 The scores of the isolated partial tests are then weighted, because some tests have a higher variance than others.
 The variance of a distribution indicates how "broad" its bell curve is.
 Tests with a small variance are considered to be "harder" than those with a large variance.
 Spatial thinking, for instance, is considered to be hard while verbal skills are considered to be more mundane.
 "Hard" test results get a higher weight than not-so-hard ones.